punnkrit/Apocrypha_Miro/ARCHITECTURE.md

 - **Integration**: `_contextUpdate` events bridge the React frontend with the Python backend.
 - **Build Artifacts**: The frontend is built into `diagram-prototype/dist/`, which is served by the Streamlit component.

+**State Synchronization Challenge:**
+The React component maintains its own selection state, which can persist across Streamlit reruns.
+This creates a "two brains" problem where the frontend and backend can disagree.
+The backend uses deduplication flags (`last_processed_context_update`) and blocklists (`recently_removed_ids`) to prevent stale React events from re-adding cleared nodes.

 ### Backend
 `app.py` is the Streamlit entrypoint.
 It seeds the logical tree, converts it to React Flow nodes/edges, renders the custom component, and handles context/chat events.